Streamerbot/docs/streamerbot/3.api/1.sub-actions/streamlabs-desktop/sources/hide-sources-filters.md

 # Hide Source's Filters
-Hide all of the filters from a source
+Hide all the filters from a source
 :image-preview

 ## Parameters